Viktor Schreckengost: Designs

 The Viktor Schreckengost Foundation homepage indicates:

 In 1930, Cowan Pottery received an order to create a "New-York-ish punch bowl" from Brownell-Lambertson Gallery on behalf of an undisclosed client.
 The project was assigned to their newest designer, Schreckengost, who would subsequently design the Jazz Bowl for Eleanor Roosevelt.
 She had special-ordered the item as a gift for Franklin D. Roosevelt to commemorate his second successful gubernatorial campaign.
 The bowl's popularity led to Cowan Pottery producing a collection of Schreckengost's New York designs on a variety of plates and bowls, until the sgraffito technique that the design relied on became too difficult to mass produce and the designs were discontinued.

 He created (at the time) the largest freestanding ceramic sculpture in the world, Early Settler at Lakewood High School in Lakewood, Ohio.
 He designed bicycles manufactured by Murray bicycles for Murray and Sears, Roebuck and Company, chiefly the Mercury bicycle which was advertised as the "official bicycle" of the 1939 New York World's Fair where it was exhibited alongside some of his first sculptures.

 While working at Cleveland's White Motor Company with engineer Ray Spiller, he designed the first truck with a cab-over-engine configuration, a design in use to this day.
 And he created simple, modern dinnerware designs that became popular throughout the United States.

+Rather unknown remains an ironic work which Schreckengost created around 1942: Apocalypse '42 was launched a few months after the bombing of Pearl Harbor.
+"The image of a frightened horse bearing Hitler, Mussolini, Hirohito, and a figure of Death (in a German war uniform) across the globe was made to protest the rise of fascism.
+The drips of bloodred glaze around the horse's head and hooves were an unintentional effect of the firing process."
+Schreckengost's statement for this piece of art, addressing the Rome-Berlin-Tokyo Axis was: "I've always felt that you can say more with one vivid cartoon than you can with a lot of heavy words."
+A photo of the sculpture is used as material for history lessons in Germany.

+Another restored and "forgotten" sculpture was planned to be revived at Cleveland Hopkins International Airport in late 2022 and finally reinstalled in November 2023.